ItsJustJim33Code/BattleShips-Mini/README.md

 ## Bugs / Issues

 - Current bugs / issues
-  - Issue when the difficulty buttons are clicked it enlarges the space in which the background takes up which can be noticeable to the user but currently isnt a seamless transition of different state.
   - Issue on devices smaller than 721px due to the gameboard needing to be a certain size 10x10 it was really possible to shrink the board in a way to work in portrit mode on devices under 721px (these devices need to run the game while in landscape.)
+  - Issue when Winning the game, the game resets to easy mode but sets the torpedos left to '49' instead of '50', it resets correctly when resetting the game or when losing the game.

 ## Usage